Hieromon/AutoConnect/mkdocs/achandling.md

 ESP8266WebServer class and the WebServer class assume that the implementation of the ReqestHandler class contained in the WebServer library will handle the URL requests.
 Usually, it is sketch code registered by ESP8266WebServer::on function.

-When a page transition from a custom Web page created by AutoConnectAux to a handler registered with ESP2866WebServer::on function, a little trick is needed to retrieve the values of AutoConnectElements. (i.e. the URI of the ESP8266WebServer::on handler is specified in the [uri](acelements.md#uri) attribute of [AutoConnectSubmit](acelements.md#autoconnectsubmit)) AutoConnect cannot intervene in the procedure in which the ESP8266WebServer class calls the on-page handler coded with the sketch.
+When a page transition from a custom Web page created by AutoConnectAux to a handler registered with ESP2866WebServer::on function, a little trick is needed to retrieve the values of AutoConnectElements. (i.e. the URI of the ESP8266WebServer::on handler is specified in the [uri](acelements.md#uri) attribute of [AutoConnectSubmit](acelements.md#autoconnectsubmit)) AutoConnect cannot intervene in the procedure in which the ESP8266WebServer class calls the on-page handler coded with the Sketch.
 Therefore, it is necessary to retrieve preliminary the values of AutoConnectElements using the [AutoConnectAux::fetchElement](apiaux.md#fetchelement) function for value processing with the on-page handler.

 The following sketch is an example of extracting values inputted on a custom web page with an on-page handler and then processing it.